ChetanPatil12/ChetanPatil12/README.md

 ###

-<p align="left">🚀 **About Me:**<br>- 👨‍💻 Currently exploring the exciting world of backend development.<br>- 🌐 Continuously learning and adapting to new technologies and tools.<br>- 💡 Enthusiastic about creating seamless user experiences and solving real-world problems.</p>
+<p align="left">🚀 **About Me:**<br>- 👨‍💻 Currently exploring the exciting world of backend development and AI.<br>- 🌐 Continuously learning and adapting to new technologies and tools.<br>- 💡 Enthusiastic about creating seamless user experiences and solving real-world problems.</p>

 ###